misakimichy/Redux-state-tree/README.md

     4) Swap `store.dispatch` inside of `addTodo`, `addGoal`, `addTodoToDOM` and `addGoalToDOM` call with `checkAndDispatch(state, )`.
 Since the `checkAndDispatch` function takes store and action, you need to pass store.

-12. Use Redux middleware
+12. Use Redux middleware.
     1) Instead of using step 11, use Redux middleware.
 Create a function names `checker`.
-This takes store as a first argument. return function which takes next.
-This means if there is a next action, move there.
+This takes store as a first argument. return function which is passed next.
+This going to be the next middleware if we have more than one middleware , or it's going to be dispatch.
+Then it return another function which is going to be passed the action.
+Copy and paste the action inside of `checkAndDispatch()` function.
+And delete `checkAndDispatch()` function.

+    2) Instead of calling store.dispatch() inside of `function(action)`, call `next(action)`.

+    3) Swap what we did at step 11 4).
+Use `store.dispatch` and delete `checkAndDispatch(state, )`.

-    2) Add second argument for store variable.
+    4) Add second argument to createStore.
 After the first argument, which is reducers, pass `Redux.applyMiddleware(checker)`.

+    5) Rewrite the checker function using an arrow function to make code clean.